hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-12-terminal-co-next-js.md

 ## Overview

-We’ll create a Next.js app and deploy it with Fleek.co.
+We’ll create a Next.js app and deploy it on Fleek.
 This whole process should take 10 minutes.

 Tools:

-* Fleek.co account
+* Fleek account
 * GitHub account
 * node.js/npm